alexlobera/leanjs_OLD_NX/README.md

 More info about the CMS [here](/cms)

-## Design System
+## UI Component Library

-The design system is under packages folder.
+Our design system is implemented in a UI component library under the packages folder.
 It's built with Lerna (1 package per component), TypeScript, and styled-system.
 It's documented with Docz + Gatsby under /packages/docs.

 ### Running the Design System